History of Palm Beach County, Florida: 1970–1979

 According to the 1970 census, 348,993 people resided in Palm Beach County at the time.
 Also in 1970, Daniel Hendrix became the first African American to be elected to the Palm Beach County School Board.
 In 1972, the Bingham-Blossom House and Whitehall, both located in Palm Beach, became the first two structures in Palm Beach County to be listed in the National Register of Historic Places.
 However, the former was demolished two years later following a fire that severely damaged the home.
 Per a final ruling by a U.S. District Court judge on July 9, 1973, in regards to the case brought to the courts by attorney Bill Holland Sr., the Palm Beach County School District officially integrated.

 A dedication ceremony for Okeeheelee Park was held on June 15, 1974, and attended by Florida commissioner of agriculture Doyle Conner, Palm Beach County Parks and Recreation director John Dance, Florida Comptroller Fred Otis Dickinson, former Secretary of State of Florida Richard Stone, Florida Commissioner of Education Ralph Turlington, and county commissioners Robert Johnson, Lake Lytal, and George Warren.
 However, the first phase of the park would not be finished until 1982 and the park was not completed in its entirety until 1996.
 In 1976, highway engineers completed Interstate 95 from Miami to Palm Beach Gardens.

 Palm Beach County experienced a rare snowfall incident on January 19, 1977, as part of a cold wave event.
 Belle Glade and PBI recorded temperatures as low as 24 and 27 F, respectively.
 The cold snap caused severe damage to crops throughout the state.
 The cold weather also resulted in power outages and the closure of all of the county's public schools and adult education centers.
 In 1978, Alexander W. Dreyfoos Jr. founded the Palm Beach County Council of the Arts, which later became the Cultural Council for Palm Beach County.
 The organization is the official county government agency to support and promote local arts and culture.
 Another notable weather event in the 1970s, Hurricane David, struck north of West Palm Beach on September 3, 1979, with sustained winds of 100 mph.
 PBI observed sustained wind speeds of 58 mph, while Jupiter recorded a wind gust of 92 mph.
-However, winds caused generally minor property damage, which included blowing away the Palm Beach Jai Alai fronton, downing the 186 ft WJNO AM radio tower in West Palm Beach into the Intracoastal Waterway, and shattering windows at some stores.
+However, winds caused generally minor property damage, which included blowing away the Palm Beach Jai Alai fronton's frame, downing the 186 ft WJNO AM radio tower in West Palm Beach into the Intracoastal Waterway, and shattering windows at some stores.
 Along the coast, rough seas washed away from docks and piers.
 Damage in the county reached $30 million (1979 USD), most of which was incurred to agriculture.